Han Guanghui

-Han Guanghui (韩光徽; Korean: 한광휘; born 24 January 1988) is a Chinese footballer of Korean descent who currently plays for Chengdu Rongcheng as left winger or left-back.
+Han Guanghui (韩光徽; Korean: 한광휘; born 24 January 1988) is a Chinese former footballer who played for as left winger or left-back.

 Club career

 Han Guanghui was born in Yanji, Jilin before moving to Beijing to join Beijing BIT during the 2008 season.
 He was actively encouraged to by his club to finish his degree in International trade while participating in the second tier of the Chinese pyramid.
 After eight seasons he would establish himself as a vital member of the team until at the end of the 2015 China League One season the club was relegated and Han was allowed to leave.